 “There was tremendous financial pressure on Boeing and the 737 MAX program to compete with Airbus’ new A320neo aircraft.
 Among other things, this pressure resulted in extensive efforts to cut costs, maintain the 737 MAX program schedule, and avoid slowing the 737 MAX production line.”

-That claim was based in part by a New York Times article with a headline “Boeing Was ‘Go, Go, Go’ to Beat Airbus With the 737 MAX.”
+That claim was based in part on a New York Times article with the headline “Boeing Was ‘Go, Go, Go’ to Beat Airbus With the 737 MAX.”
 Great catchy headline and story but many elements are wrong.

 The facts are starkly different as the 737MAX is the slowest development – FIVE YEARS – of any Boeing derivative design.
 And, in fact, slower than the build of the 747, three years, and the 777, 3 and half years and they were new designs.

 The pacing item was the engine so Boeing had plenty of time to work through the re-design of the 737 to create the MAX.

 From a financial perspective, Boeing through those 737 MAX years, was making record profits with a sky-high share price.

 When the MAX was launched its net profit hovered around the $3.3 billion mark and climbed to just above $5 billion at first flight – hardly financial pressure.
 Revenues climbed from $65 billion to just under $100 billion.

 And its share price soared from around $70 in 2011 to $132 when the Max first flew in 2016.
 Again not a company under financial pressures.

 Another major finding of the report is that: